Conor Nash

-Conor Nash (born 28 July 1998) is an Irish professional Australian rules footballer playing for the Hawthorn Football Club in the Australian Football League (AFL).

-The former Ireland national schoolboy rugby union team player was signed by Hawthorn as a category B rookie in October 2016 in the 2016 rookie draft.
+Conor Nash (born 28 July 1998) is an Irish Australian rules footballer who plays for the Hawthorn Football Club in the Australian Football League (AFL).
+A former Ireland national schoolboy rugby union team player, he was signed by Hawthorn as a Category B rookie in October 2016 in the 2016 rookie draft.

 Early life

-Nash was raised in Athlumney Village, Navan, the son of Tony and Bernadette, one of three siblings.
+Nash was born in the United States in Fond du Lac, Wisconsin.
+He was raised in Ireland in Athlumney Village, Navan, the son of Tony and Bernadette, one of three siblings.
 He attended school at St Patrick's Classical School.

 Nash began playing amateur gaelic football for Meath at underage level before joining Simonstown Gaels GAA with which he won the 2016 Meath Senior Football Championship.
 During that year he also switched to rugby union, playing for Navan R.F.C. and was quickly snapped up by Leinster Rugby to play in its under 18 side.
 By late 2016 Nash was offered a Leinster rugby union academy contract.
 However he was also contacted by AFL club who offered a Category B rookie contract.
 In late 2016 he made the decision to move to Australia for a shot at a professional Aussie Rules career.

 On a break from his AFL training he returned to Ireland where he played in the Irish U18 rugby side and also won a second 2017 Meath Senior Football Championship with Simonstown Gaels.

 Upon returning to Australia, his progress in Aussie Rules was rapid, making his Victorian Football League debut for the Box Hill Football Club in 2017.
 Nash suffered a severe hamstring injury that cause him to miss half his first season.
 He was elevated to the main Hawthorn list in July 2018.
 Nash became well known for running through the streets of Melbourne on a morning jog.